responderi/Yatzy/dokumentaatio/tuntikirjanpito.md

-### Tuntikirjanpito
+### Time usage
-Päivä | Tunnit | Kuvaus
+Date | Hours | Description
 --- | --- | ---
-15.03.2017 | 2h | Repositio luotu, työympäristö alustettu sekä dokumentaation aloittaminen
+15.03.2017 | 2h | Reposition created, initialization of the working environment and started documentation 20.03.2017 | 1h | Updated and translated the documentation in english
 ... | ... | ...